onnx/onnx/docs/DefineDifferentiability.md

-# A Short Guide on Defining Differentiability for ONNX operators
+# A Short Guide on The Differentiability Tag for ONNX operators

 The differentiability definition of an operator consists of several aspects.